Buyer of a flat (housing company) – complete the return and pay the transfer tax

-When you buy shares in a housing company and thereby gain possession of an apartment in a high-rise building or townhouse, you must pay transfer tax and file the return to report it.
-Buyers are required to calculate the amount and make the payment by themselves.
+When you buy shares in a housing company and become the owner of a flat, apartment or terraced house, you must pay transfer tax and file the return to report it.

 Pay the tax

-Pay the tax in 2 months after you have signed the deed of sale or other agreement.
-If a realtor has assisted you when you buy the shares, you must pay the tax when you sign the contract.
+Pay the transfer tax in 2 months from signing the contract.
+If a realtor (real estate agent) assists you when you buy the shares, you must pay the tax when you sign the contract.

 - If you use MyTax to send the payment, reference numbers and other bank details are automatically transferred to the template for processing by your e-banking service.
 MyTax calculates the amount of transfer tax.